 No. In accordance with the law, participants who are considered “highly compensated” by the IRS may not make optional after-tax contributions.

-Who’s Where will automatically decline optional after-contributions for “highly compensated” employees.
+Note to administrators: YETI will automatically decline optional after-contributions for “highly compensated” employees.
 However, we urge all associations to note this limit to avoid processing delays.
+All participant elections made within self-service must be authorized within the association self-service portal within 30 days of submission.

 What are catch-up contributions?